Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 As you transition up, you have one-inch of gel memory foam.
 And then, you have one of their proprietary foams which they call TitanFlex foam.
 That’s two inches and it is a neutral soft foam.

-What we liked: It has cooling technologies built inside.
+Why did it make our list?
+It has cooling technologies built inside.
 The bed makes you sleep cooler.
 Also, it does a surprisingly good job of isolating motion for a coil bed.
 It also does a decent job in terms of edge support.
 It’s good for hot sleepers that want a comfy foam feel.

 What could be better: It’s not great for people that want an especially firm mattress.
 That’s not all; if you feel cold already, especially in winter, it’s not going to be a great pickup because it’s going to make you colder.
 So, don’t take it in your van for winter camping.